precice/precice/tools/releasing/PULL_REQUEST_TEMPLATE/hotfix_pull_request_template.md

 ## How to work with this template

-* [ ] assign a relase manager, who takes care of the process
+* [ ] assign a release manager, who takes care of the process
 * [ ] assign each point below to a responsible person, before you continue.
 Use `@member`.

 Only the release manager should update this post (even tickboxes, due to race conditions in editing).
 Everybody else should comment on the PR with the progress.